Offered at $21,500: 1956 17’ Chris-Craft Special Sportsman

 - Bilge – Painted with 3 coats of Sandusky Paint Company Chris-Craft red bilge paint

 - Floor panels – Covered with black small-ribbed rubber sheeting that is correct for Chris-Craft

-- Mickey Dupuis, D & S Custom Metal Restoration, Holyoke, MA, restored all of the hardware
+- Mickey Dupuis, D & S Custom Metal Restoration, Holyoke, MA, preserved all of the hardware

-- Kocian Instruments executed a comprehensive mechanical and cosmetic restoration of the gauges
+- Kocian Instruments executed a comprehensive mechanical and cosmetic preservation of the gauges

 - Marks Upholstery, Middlebury, VT, fabricated new upholstery in Chris-Craft red

 - Hull – was stripped to bare wood inside and out.
 Every square inch of wood received 3 coats of CPES ahead of any finishing.